-Most typical ENFJ careers have share one key attribute—they focus on making other people happy.
-ENFJs are usually very warm, sociable and altruistic and they have many viable choices when it comes to choosing the career that is best for them.
+Most typical ENFJ careers share one key attribute—they focus on making other people happy.
+ENFJs are usually very warm, sociable, and altruistic, and they have many viable choices when it comes to choosing the career that is best for them.
 We will list some of the most common roles below, but please feel free to drop us a message if you have any comments or ideas.

-Let us start examining ENFJ career choices by stating the somewhat-obvious fact that ENFJs are sincerely interested in other people and try to do their best to help them.
-On top of this, people with the ENFJ personality type tend to have extraordinary social and networking skills—it is quite common for an ENFJ to be “that person who knows everybody”.
-ENFJs truly shine in customer-facing careers or roles where they need to be dealing with other people on a daily basis – they can be brilliant sales representatives, advertising consultants or HR administrators.
+Let us start examining ENFJ career choices by stating the somewhat obvious fact that ENFJs are sincerely interested in other people and try to do their best to help them.
+On top of this, people with the ENFJ personality type tend to have extraordinary social and networking skills—it is quite common for an ENFJ to be “that person who knows everybody.”
+ENFJs truly shine in customer-relations careers or roles where they need to be dealing with other people on a daily basis.
+They can be brilliant sales representatives, advertising consultants, or HR administrators.

 Next, ENFJs are usually quite sensitive and even somewhat idealistic.
-This is a double-edged sword, as the same sensitivity draws ENFJs towards careers that reward high emotional intelligence; on the other hand, ENFJs are very vulnerable to criticism and should stay away from stressful careers.
-Some of the ENFJ careers to avoid – finance (especially stock trading), police, corporate management, emergency personnel, medicine or military.
+This is a double-edged sword, as the same sensitivity draws ENFJs toward careers that reward high emotional intelligence; on the other hand, ENFJs are very vulnerable to criticism and should stay away from stressful careers.
+Some of the ENFJ careers to avoid include finance (especially stock trading), law enforcement, corporate management, emergency personnel, medicine, and the military.

-People with this personality type are also really creative, organized and honest – this makes them excellent psychologists, event coordinators or politicians (there are some honest politicians in the world!).
-Also, one of the best ENFJ careers can be found in writing – but ENFJs tend to approach this from a journalistic rather than book-writing perspective as such a career allows them to leverage their people skills.
+People with this personality type are also really creative, organized, and honest.
+This makes them excellent psychologists, event coordinators, or politicians.
+(There are some honest politicians in the world!)
+Also, one of the best ENFJ careers can be found in writing; however, ENFJs tend to approach this from a journalistic rather than book-writing perspective as such a career allows them to leverage their people skills.

 Finally, ENFJs love new challenges and the thrill they get from helping other people.
-Consequently, many ENFJs are found in “altruistic” careers, e.g. social or religious work, teaching or counselling.
-However, it should also be noted that ENFJs need constant approval from other people in order to feel satisfied and happy – if this is not forthcoming, the ENFJ may burn out very quickly and move to another career path or project.
+Consequently, many ENFJs are found in “altruistic” careers, e.g., social or religious work, teaching, or counseling.
+However, it should also be noted that ENFJs need constant approval from other people in order to feel satisfied and happy.
+If this is not forthcoming, the ENFJ may burn out very quickly and move to another career path or project.

 If you would like to learn more about the ENFJ career paths and professional development, as well as read about the experiences of other ENFJs, download the ENFJ In-Depth Profile – a 60+ page guide covering a number of diverse topics.
 Otherwise, please keep reading: